Sale, Greater Manchester: Early history

 The extension of the Bridgewater Canal to Runcorn was completed as far as Sale by 1765, and transformed the town's economy by providing a quick and cheap route into Manchester for fresh produce.
 Farmers who took their wares to market in Manchester brought back night soil to fertilise the fields.
 Not everyone benefited from the canal however; several yeomen claimed that their crops were damaged by flooding from the Barfoot Bridge aqueduct.

-A 1777 map shows the village of Cross Street, on the site of the road now of the same name, divided between the townships of Sale and Ashton upon Mersey.
-The village was first referred to in 1586 and is believed to have originated around this time.
+The village of Cross Street was first referred to in 1586 and is believed to have originated around this time.
+A 1777 map shows Cross Street, on the site of the road now of the same name, divided between the townships of Sale and Ashton upon Mersey.
 The map also shows that Sale was spread out, mainly consisting of farmhouses around Dane Road, Fairy Lane, and Old Hall Road.
 Sale absorbed Cross Street as it expanded.

 About 300 acre of "wasteland" known as Sale Moor was enclosed in 1807, to be divided between the landowners in Sale.
 This was part of a nationwide initiative to begin cultivation of common land to lessen the food shortage caused by the Napoleonic Wars.
 Records of poor relief in the town start in 1808, a time when the region was in the grip of an economic depression.
 Poorhouses, where paupers could stay rent-free, were built in the early-19th century, reflecting the poor state of the local economy.
 In 1829, Samuel Brooks acquired 515 acre of land in Sale – about a quarter of the township – from George Grey, 6th Earl of Stamford.
 The area later became known as Brooklands after the land owner.